-Gluing the plywood sheets together using a slightly round planed beam ( Esger's Idea!) to get equal pressure on the seem.
+Gluing the plywood sheets together using a slightly round planed beam ( Esger's Idea!) to get equal pressure on the seam.

 Ready for jigsawing.

-This is what the seem looks like after gluing.
+This is what the seam looks like after gluing.

 Esger is using a small batten to draw a smooth curve.